 - You must be weigh more than 50 kilos (110 lbs 3 oz) to be a blood donor.

 - Your blood pressure must be within the normal range to donate.
 In this article we tell you what the normal values for blood pressure are.

 - You cannot have donated blood in the last 2 months.

 - Nor can you donate if you go with an empty stomach.

-If you'd like to read similar articles to How long Do you Have to Wait to Give Blood after you Get a Tattoo, we recommend you browse around our Diseases & secondary effects category.
+If you want to read similar articles to How long Do you Have to Wait to Give Blood after you Get a Tattoo, we recommend you visit our Diseases & secondary effects category.